Guide to Outstanding Checks

 Typically, though, check cashing is pretty straightforward.
 A check is simply a document that authorizes a transfer of money from a payor’s account to a payee’s account.
 When the payee deposits an outstanding check at a bank, a request to move money is initiated.
 Funds then move between the two accounts.
 A bank deposits the cash into the recipient’s account once the bank receives the money from the payor’s account.
 (Cashing a check without a bank account is more challenging, but you still have options to accomplish this.)

-So, what is an outstanding check?
-It’s when the payee neglects to cash or deposit a check (or the check gets lost).
+An outstanding check is when the payee neglects to cash or deposit a check (or the check gets lost).
 This means the check does not clear and does not show on a month-end bank statement.
 Outstanding checks are a liability for the payee, but once deposited, they are reconciled against the recipient’s account.

 A Check I Wrote to Someone Is Outstanding: Now What?